-The film

-renamed to Totleigh Castle (as in the play)

-renamed to Lady Alycia

-renamed to Jerry Halliday, a dancer (Astaire)
+The novelThe filmBelpher Castlerenamed to Totleigh Castle (as in the play)Lady Maud, female leading partrenamed to Lady AlyceGeorge Bevan, male leading part, a composerrenamed to Jerry Halliday, a dancer (Astaire)

 To make room for the comedians Burns and Allen, Jerry is supplied with a press agent and his secretary.
 Taves wrote: "While their participation was definitely outside the original, and the humor different from the Wodehouse style, Burns and Allen provide the picture with needed additional amusement."
 (2006, p.
 90).
 The dialogue for these comedians is new for the film.
 They are funny, but is it typical Wodehouse humor?
 Like Taves I have doubts.
 There are a lot of new scenes and new dialogue in the film that has no correspondence at all with the novel.
 What was Wodehouse's contribution to this?
 Generally speaking: How important is his contribution to the film?
 How much of it is Wodehouse's?